-Linda has been an entrepreneur and business leader for over 30 years.
-She served as President of Metal Trading Corporation, a privately held nonferrous scrap metal trading company, which she co-founded in 1995.
+Linda has been an entrepreneur and business leader for more than 30 years.
+She served as president of Metal Trading Corporation, a privately held nonferrous scrap metal trading company, which she co-founded in 1995.
 Her prior experience includes positions at ACX Technologies, AT&T and Eldorado Building Company.
 Linda’s philanthropic pursuits include fulfilling board of director positions at the Alzheimer’s Association, CU Leeds Business School, Colorado Succeeds and SVP Denver.
 She holds a B.S. in Business Administration from the University of Illinois, Urbana/Champaign.